StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 #### Setting a production URL string
 ```
-PROD_CONNECTION_URL="postgresql://crudderroot:generalt666.@cruddur-db-instance.cjpatr1usl1t.us-east-1.rds.amazonaws.com:5432/cruddur"
+PROD_CONNECTION_URL="postgresql://crudderroot:generalt666.@<RDS endpoint>:5432/cruddur"
 ```
 - I ran this command in my terminal.
-The endpoint detail is gotting from the RDS **connectivity and security** section.
+The endpoint detail is gotten from the RDS **connectivity and security** section.

+#### Easing the DB processes,
+- I created a new folder in the backend directory called **"bin"**. *Bin stands for Binary.
+This is where i'll save all my bash scripts*.
+Inside the bin directory i'll  create 3 files named **"db-create"**, **"db-drop"**, **"db-schema-load"**.

+- I opened the db-create file, found out where bash is in my terminal and used it to add my SHEBANG.